Total Lightning Network™

 Total Lightning Detection and Severe Weather Alerting

-The ENTLN capability to detect both IC and CG flash signals at high efficiencies make it practical to track and predict severe weather in real-time.
+The ENTLN capability to detect both in-cloud and cloud-to-ground flash signals at high efficiencies make it practical to track and predict severe weather in real-time.
 By using the ENTLN total lightning data, a real-time lighting cell tracking system and subsequent Earth Networks Dangerous Thunderstorm Alert (DTA) system have been developed.
-A DTA alert is issued when there is a high frequency of lightning detected by the ENTLN indicating the increased potential for:
+A DTA is issued when there is a high frequency of lightning detected by the ENTLN, which indicates the increased potential for:

 - High winds